comic/grand-challenge.org/README.rst

     docker-compose up --build

-You will then be able run comic at http://localhost:8000.
+You will then be able run comic at https://localhost - note that we generate a self signed certificate as part of the build so you will need to accept the unsafe to continue warning.

 Editing settings
 ----------------